Toddlers Diarrhoea & IBS Connection

 It’s a small adjustment that could have a big impact on your toddler’s comfort.

-In the Happy Belly Club, following the diagnostic criteria from the ROME Foundation, we assess whether FODMAPs might be contributing to your child’s toddler diarrhoea.
+In the Happy Belly Club, following the ROME Foundation's diagnostic criteria, if a child has been identified as having IBS, you’ll be shown whether FODMAPs are contributing to your child's toddler diarrhoea.

 Medications and Supplements